 Austin, TX 78704

-public performance/concert $3300 - $5700
+public performance/concert $1,600 - $5,000

-school performance $750 - $2500
+school performance $700 - $2,000

-Mexico 2000 Ballet Folklórico
+Mexico 2000 Ballet Folklorico

 Founded in 1999, México 2000 is a professional dance ensemble.
 Bring the flare of Mexican culture to your event!
-Mexico 2000 Ballet Folklorico concerts are fast-paced and nonstop, featuring dances from different regions with their European, Afro-Caribbean, and South American influence.
-This includes Mayan/pre-Columbian dances that highlight the beauty, romance, and culture of traditional México.
-The programs 'Fiestas de México!" & “Christmas in México' are available in an educational and concert-type option.
+Dance performances are fast-paced and nonstop, featuring dances from different regions with their European, Mayan/pre-Columbian, and South American influences.
+These dances highlight the beauty, romance, and culture of traditional México.
+The programs 'Fiestas de México!,' 'Día de Muertos' & 'Christmas in México' are available in an educational and concert-type option.
 Presentations range from 20 minutes to 2 hours.
-At Fiestas de México educational school shows, audiences will learn history about Mexican holidays while connecting to Texas Essential Knowledge and Skills in Spanish language arts, social studies, fine arts, and music while enjoying the most beautiful and representative dances, costumes, and music from México (Veracruz, Jalisco, the Mayans, Chiapas).
-During the interactive shows audiences will participate by clapping, yelling (cheers of joy/gritos), stomping, and even trying out steps with music on stage.
+At Fiestas de México educational school shows, audiences will learn history about Mexican holidays while connecting to Texas Essential Knowledge and Skills in Spanish language arts, social studies, fine arts, and music while enjoying the most beautiful and representative dances, costumes and music from different regions of México.
+During these interactive shows, audiences will participate by clapping, yelling (cheers of joy/gritos), stomping, and selected students will try out steps with music on stage.
 School study guides and concert programs are available.
 'Christmas in México' is a compilation of traditional Christmas dances & songs (villancicos) including the traditional Pastorela, the Piñata, the three Wise Men & Felíz Navidad!
 Presentations are strictly focused to preserve and promote Mexican traditional heritage.
 Questions and pictures are allowed at the end.
 Photo by Leopoldo A. Palencia.

 2807 Bissell Way